kamlekar/slim-scroll/README.md

 #Slim-scroll (_JavaScript Scroll Plugin_)

 Slim scroll is a replacement of default scrollbar provided by browsers.
 This plugin lets you design the scroll-bar by using simple css properties.
-It is created using vanilla javascript and css.
+It is created using javascript and css.

 [Download](https://github.com/venkateshwar/slim-scroll/releases/latest)&nbsp;&nbsp;| &nbsp;[Github](https://github.com/venkateshwar/slim-scroll/)